ACCREDITED BY MULTIPLE AWARDS BODIES

 AMAA (Africa Movie Academy Awards)

-IMDB (Internet Movie Database)
+IMDb (Internet Movie Database)

 Since the advent of the BUFF Awards in 2015 (script prizes have been awarded since 2013), the British Urban Film Festival has been an IMDB qualifying festival for feature films, short films and documentaries.